Biological Safety Classes

 This course covers the basics of blood borne diseases, universal precautions, housekeeping, exposure hazards, common sense rules, policy and available resources.
-The class is intended for all ancillary workers frequently visiting biohazard laboratories such as custodial, maintenance, IATS, police and related service staff will receive credit for taking this course.
+Only ancillary workers frequently visiting biohazard laboratories such as custodial, maintenance, IATS, police and related service staff will receive credit for taking this course.
 All others must take the one hour course titled "Bloodborne Pathogen Safety".

 Biosafety Cabinet Safety